-The student selects the comprehensive paper topic in consultation with an adviser and Comprehensive Examination Committee.
-The Committee is composed of the student's adviser and two readers assigned by the Director of the PhD Program.
-The topic should be of significance to social work or social welfare and be sufficiently established to allow the student the opportunity to examine and critically review a body of scholarly literature and research.
+The topic must be of significance to social work or social welfare and be sufficiently established to allow the student the opportunity to examine and critically review a body of scholarly literature and research.
 The paper includes five sections.
 In the first section, the student defines and articulates an issue or problem of importance.
 Subsequent sections examine theory, policy, and research relevant to the identified problem.
 A recommended outline follows: